dylanbeattie/freeasinweekend.org/calculations.md

 NuGet doesn't publish total download figures, but at they do publish the [top 100 community packages over the last 6 weeks](https://www.nuget.org/stats/packages).

-I copied this data into Excel, plotted it as a scatter graph, and added a power trend line.
-The Excel file is here: [nuget-top-100-package-downloads-20240530.xlsx](nuget-top-100-package-downloads-20240530)
+I copied this data into [this Excel spreadsheet](nuget-top-100-package-downloads-20240530.xlsx), plotted it as a scatter graph, and added a power trend line:

 ![assets/nuget-package-download-graph.png](assets/nuget-package-download-graph.png)